Kreesan-Naidoo/SQL-data-cleaning-layoffs/README.md

 -- Related Project\
 This cleaned dataset was then used for Exploratory Data Analysis (EDA) to uncover layoff trends across industries and time periods.\
-View the EDA project : SQL-exploratory-data-analysis
+View the EDA project : Global-Layoffs-EDA-SQL